200 Hour Yoga Teacher Training in Rishikesh

 The 200-hour Yoga training course is a foundational program designed for those who want to deepen their yoga practice and gain the skills to teach yoga.
 It includes learning asanas, pranayama, meditation, yoga philosophy, anatomy, and teaching methodology.

 Yes, this is suitable for beginners and can be considered as a beginner course only.
 One can very easily perform this course because the poses range from beginners pose to intermediate.
-There is basically no such thing in yoga which is restricted to just a few groups of people anyone and everyone can perfume everything.
+There is basically no such thing in yoga which is restricted to just a few groups of people anyone and everyone can perform everything.

 Yes, upon successful completion, you will receive a certification accredited by Yoga Alliance, enabling you to teach yoga worldwide as a certified yoga instructor.